pcauxgithub/mri_sticky_control/README.txt

 		If the only sticky node is set to unsticky, the contribution is saved as "sticky".
 The editor receives a message on the screen.
 		If a sticky node is deleted and there are other published nodes of the type, then the latest published node automatically gets the sticky status.
 		If a sticky node is deleted and there are only unpublished nodes of the type, automatically the most up-to-date node receives the sticky status.
-		If a sticky node is deleted and there are no other nodes of the type, the node is not deleted.
+		If a sticky node should be deleted and there are no other nodes of the type in System, then the node is not deleted.
 The editor receives a message on the screen.
-		In addition, will

 Problems and Procedures:
 There are many different ways to delete nodes.
 Batches, deleting nodes by other modules (e.g., rules), etc.